-Trace will generate a lot of logging including low level Kerberos and NTLM debugging, and is required by JSS to resolve issues.
+Trace will generate a lot of low level logging and is required by JSS to resolve issues.
 It is not suitable for production use.

 Matching the SSO username to a product account

 For SSO to work correctly, SSO Plugin has a range of features to match the SSO username to the product username.